yiisoft/yii2/docs/guide/runtime-routing.md

 ```

 Depending on the `urlManager` configuration, the created URL may look like one of the followings (or other format).
-And if the created URL is requested later, it will still be parsed back into the original route and parameter value.
+And if the created URL is requested later, it will still be parsed back into the original route and query parameter value.

 ```
 /index.php?r=post/view&id=100